Geography

 Nil

-Geography is a dynamic subject that is firmly grounded in the real world and focuses on the interactions between individuals, societies and the physical environment in both time and space.
-It seeks to identify trends and patterns in these interactions and examines the processes behind them.
+Geography is a dynamic and real-world-focused subject that examines the interactions between individuals, societies, and the physical environment across both time and space.
+It identifies trends and patterns in these relationships and investigates the processes driving them.

 Coursework